esterUOC/esterUOC.github.io/Challenge0/Lesson5.md

--	The continue button will allow us to continue the execution as if nothing had happened.
+-	The continue button will allow us to continue the execution as if nothing had happened. or F5
--	Button "Step into" or F11, "Step Over" or F9 and "Step Out" or Shift+F11, these 3 buttons will allow us to control the execution step by step.
+-	Button "Step into" or F11, "Step Over" or F9 and "Step Out" or Shift+F11, these 3 buttons will allow us to control the execution step by step:

-i) "Step into" will allow us to "enter" the function where the execution is at that moment, in our case it will be the Log function. ii) "Step over" will allow us to pass over or pass the debug point to the next line of code, in our case std::cin... iii) "Step out" will allow us to exit the execution of the function where the debug point is located, and go to the line of code that called this function, in our case, it is main.
+"Step into" or F11 will allow us to "enter" the function where the execution is at that moment, in our case it will be the Log function.

+"Step over" will allow us to pass over or pass the debug point to the next line of code, in our case std::cin...

+"Step out" or Shift+F11, will allow us to exit the execution of the function where the debug point is located, and go to the line of code that called this function, in our case, it is main.

 When we're debugging we can hover over the variables and examine their contents, for example: